< previous project next project >

 Among the new technology assets at John Adams are flat panel interactive boards in classrooms combined with traditional white boards to give teachers and students more options at their disposal.
 Classrooms feature advanced ergonomic furniture that allow children more freedom of movement.

 The library features a large entryway that can be closed with a glass overhead door when a quiet environment is needed.
 The library’s mural was hand-created by RTA Interior Designer Greg Johnson.
 The ceilings were removed in a portion of the space to create an expansive feel that now incorporates daylight and views to the outside.
 The space utilizes flexible furniture systems that allow the room to be quickly and easily reconfigured.
-A computer lab is connected to the library with a large glass overhead door that can open and expand the size of the library.
+A STEAM lab is connected to the library with a large glass overhead door that can open and expand the size of the library.

 Hear what students are saying about the STEAM lab: